iquasere/KEGGCharter/README.md

 ## Features

 KEGGCharter is a user-friendly implementation of KEGG API and Pathway functionalities.
 It allows for:
-* Conversion of KEGG IDs to KEGG Orthologs (KO) and of KO to EC numbers
+* Conversion of KEGG IDs, EC numbers and COG IDs to KEGG Orthologs (KO) and of KO to EC numbers
-* Representation of the metabolic potential of the main taxa in KEGG metabolic maps (up to the top 10, each distinguished by its own colour)
+* Representation of the metabolic potential of the main taxa in KEGG metabolic maps (each distinguished by its own colour)
 * Representation of differential expression between samples in KEGG metabolic maps (the collective sum of each function will be represented)

 ## Installation